Martins6/openweb-ui-configs/README.md

 ```

 This will install:

-- `pydantic` - For valve configuration models
+- `pydantic>=2.0.0` - For valve configuration models
-- `httpx` - For HTTP/API calls with HTTP/2 support
+- `httpx[http2]>=0.24.0` - For HTTP/API calls with HTTP/2 support
+- `openai>=1.7.1,<2.0.0` - OpenAI API client
+- `crewai>=0.95.0` - AI agent framework
+- `exa-py>=1.0.0` - Exa search API
+- `langchain-openai>=0.1.0` - LangChain OpenAI integration
+- `litellm>=1.56.4` - LLM proxy and gateway

 ### Valve Configuration

 Each function has its own valve configuration.
 See the function's docstring for available options.

+### Valve Configuration

+Each function has its own valve configuration.
+See the function's docstring for available options.

-### Mock OpenWebUI Utilities
+### Testing Utilities

-The `functions/open_webui/` directory contains mock utilities that allow functions to run standalone for testing.
-These utilities replicate the behavior of OpenWebUI's internal modules:

-- `open_webui.utils.misc.pop_system_message` - Extracts system messages from message lists
+The `functions/test_valve.py` script provides a comprehensive testing environment that:
+- Discovers all available functions automatically
+- Provides interactive configuration for valve settings
+- Supports both streaming and non-streaming modes
+- Handles citation/source display
+- Works with multiple pipes/models per function

-When deploying to OpenWebUI, the real OpenWebUI modules are used instead.
+When deploying to OpenWebUI, the real OpenWebUI modules are used instead of the testing utilities.

 ## Docker Deployment